sonata-project/SonataFormatterBundle/docs/reference/usage.rst

 Form
 ----

-The bundle provide a widget to format a text when the form is bound.
-Just declare 2 fields:
+The bundle provides a widget to format a text when the form is bound.
+You have to declare 2 fields:

 * `source content` field;
 * `formatter` field.